 Even though someone knows your brand, that’s no guarantee that they would actually buy something from you.
 To get an idea of how many of your target audience would genuinely think to use your company, you need to take a look at brand consideration.
 If you find that there’s a strong consideration, then it’s a sign of good brand health.
 That’s because you’ll have a large group of people who you could nurture to become actual sales.

 It’s important to not worry what people think about you, but that isn’t the case for your brand.
-Think of it this way; if your target audience doesn’t have a very good perception of your company, then there’s not much chance in them choosing it over your competitors.
+Think of it this way; if your target audience doesn’t have a very good perception of your brand, then there’s not much chance in them choosing it over your competitors.

 By delving into your brand associations, you can see what your audience consider to be your strengths and weaknesses.
 You then know what needs to be worked on.